 Kate Beckett from Castle is a tsundere towards Richard Castle.
-Type A (tsun tsun); she's harsh and abrasive to many but has a softer side that only Castle cn bring out.
+Harsh (tsun tsun); she's harsh and abrasive to many but has a softer side that only Castle can bring out.
 When he shows interest in other women she becomes intensely jealous yet refuses to admit it.

 Rikki Chadwick from H2O: Just Add Water.
 Her Tsuntsun side comes from living with her poor father and seemingly being a loner most of her life.
 It doesn't help that the boy she is deredere for is unknowingly trying to expose her secret.
 She even remains the same after she's properly gotten together with him though her deredere side comes out a bit more.

 Arthur Pendragon from Merlin is like this in his friendship with Merlin.
 He'll snark at and insult Merlin to no end, but when the going gets tough, or it's just a serious moment, he's not afraid to tell Merlin how good a friend he is.

 Clare Edwards of Degrassi is a sweet gentle kind girl with little hints of snark to her name when someone does something a bit dumb... unless she finds a boy she likes.
 As her initial reaction to all three boys she's dated was to become instantly annoyed at everything they did or said for at least an episode or three.
 With K.C. this lasted most of Season 8.
 She also shifts to her Tsuntsun nature when betrayed or alone, so it's not strictly a romantic play.
 It's her defense against getting hurt.